 - B) During financial transactions only the following individuals may be considered Voting Members:

-- 1) IVTU Chairperson
+- 1) Two (2) IVTU Co-Chairpersons

-- 2) IVTU Vice Chairperson

-- 3) The A.S.
+- 2) The A.S.
 External Vice-President for Local Affairs

-- 4) One (1) member of the Isla Vista Community Relations Committee
+- 3) One (1) member of the Isla Vista Community Relations Committee

-- 5) One (1) Legislative Council Off-Campus Representative
+- 4) One (1) Legislative Council Off-Campus Representative

-- 6) Four (4) Co-Coordinators of the IVTU
+- 5) Four (4) Co-Coordinators of the IVTÛ

 - a) Community Outreach Coordinator

 - b) Tenant Advocate

 - c) Events Coordinator

 - d) Membership Coordinator

 - C) Non-Voting Membership during financial transactions, but shall be considered Voting Members in all other business matters of the IVTU:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) A.S.
 President

 - 4) Community Members

 - 5) Graduate Students

 - 6) Local Affairs Organizing Director

 - 7) A.S.
 Attorney General

 - 8) A.S.
 Controller(s)

 - D) Selection and Term of Office:

-- 1) The IVTU Chairperson is the previous year's Vice-Chairperson, unless the Vice Chairperson is unable to fulfill those duties.
-The Chairperson must first be approved by IVTU members, then nominated by the A.S.
+- 1) The IVTU Co-Chairpersons must first be recommended by IVTU members, then nominated by the A.S.
 President and approved by Legislative Council for a term of one(1) academic year.
-The Vice Chairperson and the four (4) Coordinators shall be selected and approved by IVTU's voting members, then nominated by the A.S.
+The four (4) Coordinators shall be selected and approved by IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of one (1) academic year.

 - 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of one (1) academic year.

 - 3) The one (1) A.S.
 Legislative Council Representative shall be appointed by the Internal Vice-President in consensus with the External Vice-President for Local Affairs, approved by the IVTU voting members, with final approval by the Legislative Council for a term of one (1) academic year.

 - 4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of (1) academic year.

+- E) Attendance:

+- 1) Attendance shall be recorded in the minutes.

+- 2) Quorum shall constitute the presence of three (3) voting members.